 Upon enrollment, the SDGKU IT Coordinator issues a confidential username and password to students.
 These login credentials allow them to securely access Canvas LMS to complete their coursework and assessments.

-In addition, the following steps describe the proctoring process to verify student identity for both online and hybrid students:
+In addition, SDGKU has and Exam Proctoring Policy which describes the steps in the proctoring process to verify student identity for both online and hybrid students.